mvysny/mvysny.github.io/_posts/2024-3-13-ubuntu-in-parallels.md

 Firefox should run in Wayland mode by default; verify in the `about:support` page: the "Window Protocol" setting should read "wayland" instead of "xwayland".

+Make sure to disable "smooth scrolling" in settings.

 ### gnome system monitor extension

 Follow [Install System Monitor Extension To Ubuntu Gnome](../ubuntu-system-monitor/).